l0st3d/clj-oauth/README.markdown

                                    "http://twitter.com/oauth/authorize"
                                    :hmac-sha1))

+;; Create a file test/oauth/twitter_keys.clj that contains the consumer key and secret you obtained above (def consumer-key "blah")
+(def consumer-secret "itsasecret")

 ;; Fetch a request token that a OAuth User may authorize ;;
 ;; If you are using OAuth with a desktop application, a callback URI